KevinDanikowski/chargebee-languages/README.md

+# Officially Moved

+Repo officially moved to https://github.com/smodin-io/chargebee-languages and is now maintained by Smodin.io

 # Chargebee Language Translation Support Package

 Chargebee allows a certain number of languages out of the box (https://www.chargebee.com/docs/supported-locales.html), roughly 6.
 There are, however, around 30 supported by chargebee which you can choose to translate yourself (https://www.chargebee.com/docs/configure-multiple-languages.html).
 Here is a simple node package to translate those languages easily and efficiently.